 Recounts and explains experiences which lie at the heart of America's struggle to deal with its racial composition.
-Examines historical forces which denied African Americans the opportunity to secure meaningful first-class citizenship.
+Examines historical forces which denied African Americans the opportunity to secure meaningful firstclass citizenship.
 Focuses on the political and social lives of African Americans.
 Additionally, examines the decisions and social institutions that determined public policy regarding Americans of African descent.
-Sp; CL
+Sp;

-HST262 Women in US History 3 class hr/wk, 3 cr.
+HST262 Women in US History 4 class hr/wk, 4 cr.

 Studies the transformation of the role of women in American society.
-Offered as needed; CL
+W, Sp, Su; CL